luizbgomide/sovereign/combat.md

 # Combat

+This chapter covers the combat rules of Sovereign.
+We provide a gridded combat system, and a simple side-based two-action system (one move, one main) to resolve violent conflicts.

+The system presents a range of options to create [informed, impactful choices](https://www.bastionland.com/2018/09/the-ici-doctrine-information-choice.html), especially though the [Screen an Ally](#screen-an-ally-move), [Total Defense](/combat#total-defense-instant), and [Make a Snap Attack](/combat#make-a-snap-attack-instant).
+At the same time, [Shock](#shock) ensures that every attack *does something* and that combats are fast and costly.

+## Table Of Contents

+{% include chapter-toc.html items=site.data.combat %}

 ## The Grid

 Combat takes place on a 1" = 5' grid.
 I recommend making [icons](https://youtu.be/LBZPi4oKlCQ?si=uC8io8mRS8oR57S7) (I use [these WoW class icons](https://dribbble.com/shots/6175355-World-of-Warcraft-Vector-Class-Icons)) for the Party and numbered [meeples](https://www.amazon.com/dp/B07BZ36NYJ) for enemies, choosing a different color for each enemy type.